 Any stockholder giving a proxy will have the right to revoke it at any time prior to the time it is voted.
 A proxy may be revoked by: (i) written notice to us on the date of or prior to the Annual Meeting at our executive offices located at 4400 Biscayne Blvd., Miami, Florida 33137, attention: Secretary; (ii) execution of a subsequent proxy; (iii) participating and voting electronically at the Annual Meeting by completing a ballot online during the live webcast; or (iv) re-voting by telephone or by Internet prior to the meeting (only your latest telephone or Internet vote will be counted).
 Participation at the Annual Meeting will not automatically revoke your proxy.
 If your shares are held in the name of a broker or nominee, you must follow the instructions of your broker or nominee to revoke a previously given proxy.
 All shares of our stock represented by effective proxies will be voted at the Annual Meeting or at any adjournment thereof.
-Unless otherwise specified in the proxy, shares of our stock represented by proxies will be voted: (i) FOR the election of the Board's nominees for directors; (ii) FOR the approval of the Say on Pay proposal; (iii) FOR the 2016 Equity Incentive Plan Amendment, (iv) FOR the proposal to ratify the appointment of Ernst & Young, LLP, an independent registered public accounting firm, as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2022; and (v) in the discretion of the proxy holders with respect to such other matters as may properly come before the Annual Meeting.
+Unless otherwise specified in the proxy, shares of our stock represented by proxies will be voted: (i) FOR the election of the Board's nominees for directors; (ii) FOR the approval of the Say on Pay proposal; (iii) FOR the selection of one year" as the frequency with which stockholders are provided an advisory vote on Say on Pay; (iv) FOR the proposal to ratify the appointment of Ernst & Young, LLP, an independent registered public accounting firm, as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2023; and (v) in the discretion of the proxy holders with respect to such other matters as may properly come before the Annual Meeting.